redligot2009/allways-q2p-automation/README.md

 ```
 Now you're all set 😊

-## How to run development server
+## How to run backend development server
-Navigate to mysite directory using `cd mysite` if you haven't already, then run the following command.
+Navigate to mysite directory using `cd backend` if you haven't already, then run the following command.
 ```cmd
 python manage.py runserver
 ```